arjinfo/veRICKS/docs/veRICKS.md

-# veRICKS are RICKS from another dimension.
+# veRICKS are RICKS from another dimension

 | Protocol | Fractionalization | Inflation mechanism | Buybacks | Purchase | Shard Rewards |
 | --- | :---: | :---: | :---: | --- | :---: |
 | RICKS  | ✅ | ✅ | ✅ | Buy NFTs with Ether. | ❌ |
 | veRICKS  | ✅ | ✅ | ✅ | Buy NFTs with ve(3,3) `token` | Shard rewards for staking with the veRICKS protocol on auctions after genesis |

-# The veRICKS Protocol fractionalizes an NFT (ERC-721) into shards (ERC-20).
+## The veRICKS Protocol fractionalizes an NFT (ERC-721) into shards (ERC-20)

 After this initial fractionalizing, the "voter escrow" Recurrently Issued Collectively Kept Shards (veRICKS) Protocol will continually mint new shards on a schedule and auction them to the public.
 The proceeds of these auctions are distributed to veRICKS (shard) holders.

-#### Q: Where does a veRICKS auction take place?

-A user bids on a veRICKS auction via a smart contract call on Fantom.
-This is the [veRICKS](../contracts/veRICKS.sol) contract.
-People buy the shards with Solidly `token`.
-Users have two avenues by which they can get `token` to purchase shards.
-  - Option 1: Users can provide liquidity on Fantom in a Solidly-compatible pool (BaseV1Pair), stake their LP tokens on that pool, and get `token` from the Solidly Protocol.
-  - Option 2: Since `token` (ERC-20) is transferable, it will have liquidity on some DEX, meaning the veRICKS user could buy `token` on an exchange without providing liquidity.

-**Note**, an individual selling shards does so on a DEX.
-The veRICKS protocol is the only entity that sells shards via auction.

 # veRICKS Protocol ensures shards can be converted back into the corresponding NFT.